What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 However, there is a certain level of difference in how far a prepper is willing to go.
-There are preppers out there who take prepping to a whole different level and go even further by creating bug-out locations far away from their homes to secure their survival.
+There are preppers out there who take prepping to a different level and go even further by creating bug-out locations far away from their homes to secure their survival.

-Survivalists can also stockpile, but they are more interested in living off of their surrounding resources rather than storing them in one place.
+Survivalists can also stockpile, but they are more interested in living off their surrounding resources rather than storing them in one place.
 They are more of a minimalist type of person, while preppers follow a storage approach when it comes to survival items.